Manta Ray Inspired Flapping-Wing Blimp: Testing Methods

 \subsection{Energy Consumption}

 Performance of Flappy will be compared against a propeller-based agent, "Proppy", to see the efficiency of flapping wings propulsion.
-Proppy is a replica of Flappy with two XING2 1404 3800KV toothpick propeller motors replacing the wings.
-These motors are in the same weight class as our flapping wing system.
+Proppy is a replica of Flappy with two propeller motors replacing the wings.
+Several different motors and propellers are tested to determine the most optimal set to maximize Proppy's range.
+The motors chosen are compatible with our electronics, within the agent's payload budget, and of similar weight class to our flapping wing system.
 All other components remain the same, including the body shape and tail.
 The three performance parameters to compare are endurance, speed, and maximum range.

 Endurance is the maximum duration of time our agent is operable given a power supply.
 Using the same 2s 300~mAh battery for both Flappy and Proppy, we can compare the rate of energy consumption.
 From a fully charged battery, we set both agents to fly forward continuously and measure the time until the battery is drained and the agent stops.
 Several trials are run at various speed control settings to test if energy consumption is affected at higher speeds.